There are support groups for those suffering from addiction as well as groups for families and friends of those with a

 These self-help groups, also called mutual support groups, offer their members support on a wide variety of issues.
 Unlike therapy groups that are run by medical professionals in formal programs at addiction treatment centers, support groups are run by their members.
-Research shows that participating in these groups increases the odds that the addict will avoid a relapse.The main focus of these groups is to help members get and stay sober.
+Research shows that participating in these groups increases the odds that the person in active addiction will avoid a relapse.The main focus of these groups is to help members get and stay sober.
 They often follow a specific 12-step program to help them develop a fulfilling life without the need for alcohol and other drugs.

 Support groups are designed to provide members with a safe and accepting environment outside of a formal treatment facility.
 There are many types of support groups to choose from, like Alcoholics Anonymous (AA), Narcotics Anonymous (NA) or Cocaine Anonymous (CA).
 There are groups for people trying to quit everything from methamphetamines to inhalants, including those who are wrestling with dual disorders, when two substances are being abused.

 There are also groups just for women, like Women for Sobriety (WFS), and many that focus on cognitive healing with a secular, or non-religious, approach rather than a spiritual one, including Secular Organization for Sobriety/Save Ourselves (SOS) and SMART Recovery (Self-Management and Recovery Training).

-Addiction help lines, like the one run by the Center for Substance Abuse Treatment’s National Drug and Alcohol Treatment Service (CSAT), can be good sources of support in times when physical meetings aren’t available to you.
+Addiction help lines, like the one run by the Center for Substance Abuse Treatment’s National Drug and Alcohol Treatment Service (CSAT), can be good sources of support in times when physical meetings aren’t available.
 The CSAT line is 1-800-662-HELP (4357).
 (This is also a good number to call if you want to reach drug abuse hotlines or addiction counseling services in your area.)
 If you are in a geographically remote area, can’t physically get to a meeting, or prefer to remain even more anonymous, an Internet or a phone support group might be right for you.
-This can include:
+These can include: